 - Panelist, “Working with Pro Bono Attorneys,” 2021 General Assembly of the World Coalition Against the Death Penalty, plenary session, June 18, 2021

 - In coordination with the Advocates for Human Rights and partner organizations, drafted Stakeholder Report on a three-person team for the United Nations Universal Periodic Review for the United Republic of Tanzania (39th Session of the Working Group on the Universal Periodic Review October–November 2021).

-Insolvency Law Committee, Business Law Section of the State Bar of California, Publications Subcommittee 2017-2021
+By appointment, member of the Insolvency Law Committee, Business Law Section of the State Bar of California, and Publications Subcommittee 2017-2021

 Panelist, “Where Are We Now?
 The Evolution of Retail Insolvency Cases,” U.S. Shopping Center Law Conference, October 30, 2015

 American University, Washington College of Law (J.D., cum laude, 2005)